subsquid/squid-sdk/README.md

 2. decode and persist it in normalized form
 3. make it available for further processing and exploration.

-Compared to direct RPC access to chain nodes, archive gives an ability to fetch data in a more granular fashion and from multiple blocks at once.
+Compared to chain node RPC,
+archive allows to access data in a more granular fashion and from multiple blocks at once.

 ### substrate-processor

+[substrate-processor](substrate-processor) fetches the data from archive and executes user-defined mapping code against it.

 ### substrate-typegen

+[substrate-typegen(1)](substrate-typegen) can generate facade TypeScript classes for substrate events, calls and storage items, allowing to work with chain data in a fully typesafe, runtime upgrades aware fashion.

+### Postgres

+Although `substrate-processor` is designed to work with any database or without database at all, a special attention was given to the case, when postgres compatible database is used as the target destination for chain data.

 ## Developer community